 This week we wanted to shine a spotlight on a few lesser-known walking tracks in Sydney and Melbourne – hopefully you live close enough to one of these to get out and try one this week.

 If you are missing your city fix, then this walk taking in beautiful views of the Sydney Harbour, the Opera House and Harbour Bridge will be a winner.
 The Bradleys Head to Chowder Bay walk is an easy two-hour walk.
 The walk takes you through bridges, beaches, and rich vegetation and allows a perfect opportunity to take in the fresh ocean air while feeling surrounded by rich vegetation.
 Learn more here.

 Manly to Dee Why

 This spectacular route is both walk/run and bikable – it hugs the coastline, offering incredible ocean views for almost the entire way.
-You get to visit four gorgeous beaches and there are plenty of places to stop for a dip if you’re brave or a coffee.
+You get to visit four gorgeous beaches and there are plenty of places to stop for a dip if you’re brave enough - or a coffee.